 Machine Learning in Healthcare: Regulatory Requirements, Reimbursement Challenges, Privacy and Security Risks

-This CLE webinar will guide healthcare counsel on machine learning in the healthcare context.
+This CLE course will guide healthcare counsel on machine learning in the healthcare context.
 The panel will discuss how healthcare companies and providers are using machine learning to provide healthcare, patient care, and administrative processes.
 The panel will examine the regulatory requirements and the implications for reimbursement.
-The panel will also address privacy and security issues and offer best practices for compliance when using machine learning in healthcare.
+The panel will also address privacy and security issues and offer best practices for compliance when using machine learning.

 - Machine learning in healthcare

 - Reps and warranties